LLM reference — data sources and binding

 When you just need to test logic without real tables:

-All columns as inputs (fastest)
+All columns as inputs (fastest but not recommended)

 WITH